COVID-19 is affecting airline travel around the world. See how Southwest Airlines is handling the coronavirus pandemic.

 One of the things many fliers want to know is how Southwest is able to offer such low fares compared to what the major airlines are charging.

-The Deltas and Uniteds of the world base their operations on a number of central “hub” cities and serve other cities mostly via one-stop service.
+Airlines like Delta and United base their operations on a number of central “hub” cities and serve other cities mostly via one-stop service.
 But Southwest employs a “point-to-point” service, which allows for more nonstop routes to smaller cities.
-Not only does flying to smaller cities mean less air traffic, it allows the airline to schedule more flights at more convenient times.
-In 2017, 76% of Southwest’s customers booked nonstop flights, which is one of the best rates in the industry.